joecame7/joecame7/README.md

-Studying Computer Science at Cardiff University
+Studying Computer Science with Security and Forensics at Cardiff University.